Skip to main content

 Before a pregnancy is diagnosed, the first day of the preceding menstrual cycle is used to date the pregnancy.
 Pregnancy therefore begins one week prior to ovulation.
 This is the first week of the follicular stage, which occurs before an egg is released from the ovary and fertilization takes place.
 The follicular stage is the part of the menstrual cycle when an egg is maturing.

 This method of tracking your pregnancy week by week can be a little perplexing at first.
 But don't worry, if you do end yourself pregnant, it will gradually feel more normal.
-Remember that you may use our helpful due date calculator to determine when your baby might come.
+The early structure of the first trimester becomes much clearer once you understand how week-by-week changes in early pregnancy are counted.

 Your body at 1 week pregnant